MicaelTargino/Growthness-Backend/README.md

 Before you begin, ensure you have the following installed on your local machine:

-- Python 3.x
+- Docker
-- Django
+- Docker Compose
-- Django Rest Framework
-- PostgreSQL or any other preferred database

 ## Installation